Do It Yourself Windows Installation Tips

 Dry Fit your Window

-Hold the new window then try mount it on the window opening to check if your measurements are already enough to accommodate your new window.
-If at any rate you found out that your window opening may be too big or too small to your new window, you have to adjust your window opening until you are confident that your new window would properly fit into the opening.
+Hold the new window then try to mount it on the window opening to check if your measurements are already enough to accommodate your new window.
+If at any rate, you found out that your window opening may be too big or too small to your new window, you have to adjust your window opening until you are confident that your new window would properly fit into the opening.